howardabrams/labrats/README.md

 large random number.
 It is NOT a GUID and may not be unique among all your users.
 Since it is internal to this plugin and meaningless, it is obviously not very  useful for tracking and reporting results.
-This is why we recommend you specifying your own ID key.
+This is why we recommend specifying your own ID key.

 On Hashing Issues
 -----------------

 The hashing algorithm that comes with this plugin is pretty... uh, simplistic.
 Actually, it is downright stupid, and the resulting distribution isn't great.
-However, the idea is that you can specify a hashing algorithm.
+However, you can specify a hashing algorithm.

 The function you give the `hash` must be able to accept a string and return an integer number, for instance: